hpcleuven/VscDocumentation/source/antwerp/SLURM_advanced_UAntwerp.rst

 will print a list of partitions with their availability, nodes that will be used to run jobs within that partition, number of nodes in that partition, and the state.
-The default partition will be marked with an asteriks behind the partition name.
+The default partition will be marked with an asterisk behind the partition name.

 The command